renatolinsdigital/temp-website/README.md

  * Every interface should have the extension __.model.ts__
  * Every styled component should include __styled__ on it´s name, and also have the __.ts__ extension
  * Every enum should have the extension __.enum.ts__
+ * Every model applied to styled components only, shoud have the extension __.styled.model.ts__
  * In certain justified scenarios, styled components can have __.ts__ extension (without type check), but the idea is to have everything properly typed

+## Imports/exports

+* Every group of resource (components, models, styles, etc) should have an entry point, an __index__ file re-exporting the entire gorup
+* Imports within the __shared__ fold should always be relative, as it can become a library in the future
+* Imports ocurring outside the __shared__ folder should be absolute, as it is better for readability and organization

 ## Module resolution